 Arbitration is similar to a court hearing in that there is an appointed decision-maker, called the arbitrator, who is tasked with addressing the issues and making a decision that all parties must abide by and which is enforceable like a court order.
 A well-versed Ottawa family lawyer understands the many options available to individuals facing family law issues that could help avoid the court process altogether.

 Paul Riley offers assistance with a great range of family law issues both in and outside of divorce, some of which do not always require a hearing before a judge.
 Let a legal professional assist you in the negotiation of agreements and mediation of contested issues.

-A seasoned Ottawa family lawyer understands your interests in adopting an effective, cost-efficient, and timely approach to resolving your legal issue.
+Our seasoned Ottawa family lawyers understand your interests in adopting an effective, cost-efficient, and timely approach to resolving your legal issue.
 Call any time, day or night, for a case consultation on your family law matter.

 By: Kella M

 Client Description: The Riley firm are responsive, professional and thorough.
 Very pleased with the service they have provided to friends that I have referred.
 Paul will take calls practically anywhere.
 They thrive on challenges, no divorce is too complicated.